Control Statements in C

 (C) Repetition or Looping Statements

-• Repetition/Looping means executing the same section of code more than once until condition is fulfilled/satisfied.
+• Repetition/Looping means executing the same section of code more than once until the condition is fulfilled/satisfied.

 • C provides three looping statements: